FOSSEE/st-scripts/basic_datatypes_and_operators/script.rst

 ..
 R11

-If you notice the value of output of ``p`` isn't exactly equal to ``p``.
-This is because computer saves floating point values in a specific format.
+If you notice the value of output of ``p`` isn't exactly equal to ``p``.This is because computer saves floating point values in a specific format.
 There is always an approximation.
 This is why we should never rely on equality of floating point numbers in a program.

 The last data type in the list is complex number